den-gr/PPS-22-Buildopoli/README.md

 Here we check that our terrain has the correct type and state is `IN_BANK` that means that the terrain has not an owner.
 By default Event precondition is always `true` (event is always visible)

-When we define the availability condition of our event we need to define a story interaction.
+When we define the availability condition of our event we need to define a story interaction:
 ```scala
 val story = EventStory("You can buy this beautiful terrain", "Buy it")